HomeFAQs › Leadership & Team

 Why does traditional server hiring fail before the 90-day mark?

-Traditional hiring fails in 7 out of every 10 server positions before day 90 because the decision rests on a 15-minute interview and a subjective gut feeling of 'I liked them.'
+Seven out of ten server hires fail before day 90, and the cause is simple: the decision rests on a 15-minute interview and the subjective gut feeling of 'I liked them.'
 That filter selects for personality, not competence.

-The numbers are measured: across more than 180 restaurants where Masterestaurant analyzed hiring practices, the 90-day retention rate under the classic method was just 45%.
-Annual server turnover in Latin America averages 95%, meaning a restaurant with 18 floor staff is effectively replacing its entire dining room team every 12 months.
-Each departure costs between 1.8 and 3 monthly salaries in recruitment, onboarding, and service errors while the new hire learns the floor.
-The problem is not the manager doing the hiring: it is that the system never gave them tools to do better than their instinct.
-A failed server hire costs between 1.8 and 3 monthly salaries, but that figure only captures what is visible.
+The number is measured, across more than 180 restaurants where Masterestaurant audited the full process: 90-day retention under the classic method landed at just 45%.
+Annual server turnover across Latin America averages 95%, so a restaurant with 18 floor staff effectively replaces its entire dining room team every year.
+Each departure costs between 1.8 and 3 monthly salaries in recruitment, onboarding, and service errors.
+And it isn't the manager's fault.
+The system never gave them a way to decide better than instinct.
+Between 1.8 and 3 monthly salaries is what a failed server hire costs, but that figure only captures what's visible.
+A mid-sized restaurant with 18 servers and 95% annual turnover effectively replaces its entire floor team every year, bleeding between $32,000 and $54,000 annually from that single source.

 What is the true cost of server turnover for a restaurant?